aspnetboilerplate/aspnetboilerplate/doc/WebSite/Javascript-API/Notification.md

-We all love to show some fancy auto-disappearing notifications when something happens, like when an item is saved or a problem has occured.
+We all love to show some fancy auto-disappearing notifications when something happens, like when an item is saved or a problem has occurred.
 ASP.NET Boilerplate defines some standard APIs for that.

     abp.notify.success('a message text', 'optional title');